Santhosh5095/Blood_Detector_Using_Fingerprint/README.md

 first you need to install the recommended packages

-and also you need a biometric device(MSF100 Mantra) to collect the images and preprocess it using python scripts those scripts are available documents
+and also you need a biometric device(MSF100 Mantra) to collect the images and preprocess it using python scripts those scripts are available in the uploaded files.

+Have a nice coding😊😊😅